Program Overview

 There are two avenues for becoming a Community Engagement Scholar:

-- Incoming first-year students are invited to apply shortly after they receive their UD acceptance letter.
-The application process is administered by Enrollment Services.
+Incoming first-year students are invited to apply shortly after they receive their UD acceptance letter.
+The application process is managed by Undergraduate Admissions.

-- Current students may apply to the Community Engagement Scholars program through the second semester of their sophomore year (though we suggest you do this as early as possible to make sure you can meet all the requirements).
+Current students may apply to the Community Engagement Scholars program through the second semester of their sophomore year.
+We suggest you apply as early as possible in your academic career to ensure you have time to meet all the requirements.

-- Interested students should email Valerie Lane.
-The application includes an essay which describes how community engagement is connected to the applicant’s academic and career goals and identifies the core issue that will serve as the focus of the course of study.
+• The application includes an essay, which describes how community engagement is connected to the applicant’s academic and career goals and identifies the core issue that will serve as the focus of the course of study.

 Course of Study Requirements